pereznetworks/My-Tic-Tac-Toe-Game/README.md

     I modified the provided index.html, styles.css a little.
     I added a game.css as well.

+    TicTacToe is a IIFE module.
+    It exports all variables, object and methods as part on variable, TicTacToe.

 # Start Screen - Game start

     When the page loads, the startup screen appears.